-There are a number of complications that may arise due to placement of this permanent catheter for dialysis.
+There are a number of complications that may occur during placement of this permanent catheter for dialysis.
 However, a professional could avoid most of these by following proper protocol and aseptic techniques.
 These complications are;

-- Arterial puncture (less likely under ultrasound guidance)
+- Arterial puncture (much less likely under ultrasound guidance)

-Other than this make sure you abide by your surgeon’s instructions and go through the guidelines thoroughly.
+Along with these recommendations make sure you abide by your providers instructions and go through the guidelines thoroughly in order to avoid infection risk.
 If you feel pain, swelling, redness or any other unusual symptom, contact the doctor immediately.